 I say just use your better judgement and think of what’s the best for your baby when using a baby swing.

-How To Choose a Baby Swing
+What To Look For in a Baby Swing For Reflux

 Here are some features to consider and to look out for when choosing the best baby swing for babies with reflux: